 - Experts must be retained.

-If you’ve lost a loved one at the hand of another, don’t wait until the two years are almost up before contacting a wrongful death attorney.
+If you’ve lost a loved one at the hand of another, don’t wait until the two years are almost up before contacting a Cleveland wrongful death lawyer.
 If crucial evidence becomes stale, your ability to obtain full compensation may be compromised.

 Trust a full-service law firm with a long track record of success to handle your wrongful death case.

-If you’ve lost a loved one under circumstances that didn’t have to result in death, you can trust our wrongful death team at Slater & Zurz to handle all aspects of your wrongful death case with the compassion, professionalism, and top-quality service that you deserve.
+If you’ve lost a loved one under circumstances that didn’t have to result in death, you can trust the wrongful death lawyers at Slater & Zurz to handle all aspects of your wrongful death case with compassion, professionalism, and the top-quality service that you deserve.

-We’ve been successfully handling personal injury and wrongful death cases for over 40 years, and have developed not only the expertise in wrongful death cases that arises from substantial experience in that arena, but also a thorough knowledge of all aspects of personal injury law, from simple trip-and-fall cases to complex product liability cases.
+We’ve been successfully handling personal injury and wrongful death cases for over 30 years and have developed not only the expertise in wrongful death cases that arises from substantial experience in that arena but also a thorough knowledge of all aspects of personal injury law, from simple trip-and-fall cases to complex product liability cases.
 Our track record proves that we know how to win.

-Call or email us to schedule a free consultation.
+Call us to schedule a free consultation with one of our personal injury lawyers.
 We’ll review your case, answer your questions, and suggest what we believe is the best strategy for success in your case.
 If we take your case, we’ll pursue your case with dedication, perseverance, and the drive to win for you.